Workout

 Basil

-Basil is a delicious and versatile aromatic herb that has also been traditionally used as a mosquito repellent.
-You can consume it fresh in salads, sauces or infusions, or even apply its essential oil to the skin for additional protection.
+Basil is one of the well-liked and multipurpose herbs in nature that has the added benefit of its traditional use as a mosquito repellent.
+You can eat it fresh in salads, sauces or infusions, or you can even put its essential oil on the skin for further protection.

 9. Ginger: an ally with antioxidant powers.

-Ginger is known for its antioxidant and anti-inflammatory properties.
-Some studies have suggested that ginger may reduce mosquito attraction and bites when consumed regularly.
-You can add fresh ginger to your meals, make ginger tea, or take ginger supplements to reap its benefits.
+Ginger is famous for its generally antioxidant and anti-inflammatory effects.
+Some of the conducted research experiments have indicated that ginger can become an everyday consumption method to lead to a reduction in the attraction and bites of mosquitoes.
+You are free to add ginger in your meal, drink ginger tea, or take ginger supplements to maximize the studied benefits.

 10. Bay leaves: a natural repellent.